Japan central bank stands pat after Fed rate cut

 The BOJ’s key interest rate has been at minus 0.1% for years, while it has continued massive asset purchases to help inject money into the economy.
 So far, it has failed to attain the 2% inflation rate target it says is needed to help sustain growth.

-It said that “downside risks concerning overseas economies seem to be increasing.”
+The bank’s statement said that “downside risks concerning overseas economies seem to be increasing” and it will monitor the situation to see if momentum toward higher inflation is failing.

+But given strains on banks and the potential impact on the Japanese yen it might not follow through on promises to act if necessary, Marcel Thieliant of Capital Economics said in a commentary.

+He said that “concerns over the impact of looser policy on the health of banks have intensified.
+As such, we reiterate our view that the bank will keep its interest rate targets unchanged over the coming year.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.